iced-rs/rfcs/text/0021-accessibility.md

 Accessibility Nodes need relatively consistent Ids for each element in the tree.
 A11yId is built using a slightly modified version of the existing `iced_native::widget::id::Id`.
 Because `iced_native` will depend on `iced_accessibility` the `Id` type is moved to `iced_core` and be re-exported by `iced_native`.

 Iced Widget `Id` implementation previously used usize, but now it will use u64 for widgets, and also supports creating `Id`s for windows, which also need a relatively consistent NodeId. `accesskit::NodeId` is backed by non-zero `u128`, so Widget `Id`s occupy the range `[1, u64::MAX]`, while window `Id`'s occupy `[u64::MAX + 1, u128::MAX]`.
 This avoids collisions between the two types of `Id`s, which are generated without knowledge of eachother in somewhat different ways.
+Lastly, the `Set` variant has also been added so that widget implementations which want to have multiple `Id`s may do so.
 See an initial implementation [here](https://github.com/wash2/iced/blob/a11y/core/src/id.rs).

 [`A11yId`](https://github.com/wash2/iced/blob/a11y/accessibility/src/id.rs) wraps the different `Id`s and implements conversion between Iced Id types and accesskit NodeId types for convenient usage:
 ```rust